Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 Reflection

-Think about how you can integrate some of Rachel’s advice into your own practice and the importance of being familiar with local guidance and policy.
+Think about how you can integrate some of Rachel’s advice into your own practice and the importance of being familiar with national as well as local guidance and policy.